 The lion dance performed at our club stems from our Hong Kong Dragon Style Kung Fu lineage.
-We perform the Futsan style lion dance and drumming, favouring traditional floor routines and demonstrating our kung fu stances and style of dancing.
-Our club is the only troupe in the Cabramatta area to play the Hong Kong Futsan style of lion dance and drumming, and we have performed at Chinese New Year festivals, shopping centres, weddings, private bookings and Grand Openings.
+We perform the tradtional lion dance and drumming, favouring traditional floor routines and demonstrating our kung fu stances and power with Futsan lions (curved mouths), as opposed to Hoksan lions (duck bill shape).
+Our club is one of the few authentic schools of Hong Kong Futsan lion dance and drumming in Sydney, and we have performed at Chinese New Year festivals, shopping centres, weddings, private bookings and Grand Openings.

 The origins of the lion dance has many colourful stories, one of which is the tale of the Nian.

 According to Chinese folklore, the Nian was a beast which appeared every New Year and terrorised the local villagers.
 After awhile, the villagers discovered the Nian was afraid of the colour red and loud noises.
 They dressed up in a similar costume, banged pots and pans and lit firecrackers to scare the Nian away, after which it never reappeared.
 Thus began the history of the lion dance during Chinese New Year, where the lions scare away bad luck, firecrackers are lit and a joyous celebration is held by the community!

 Ever wondered why the lion eats a lettuce and spits it back out?
 The lion dance is always centred around a 'Choy Chang' (plucking the green) which is represented by the lettuce and embodies the spreading of good luck and wealth.
 There are a number of ways a lion can play the Choy Chang, depending on whether it's hung up high or low, or part of a floor puzzle routine.
 Traditionally lion dance troupes were faced with a challenging Choy Chang to test their skills - usually a high Chang to force shoulder jumps, which has now become the norm.